-How to Control What Apps Can Access Photos in iOS
+How to Control What Apps Can Access Photos on iPhone & iPad

 iOS allows users to control what apps can access the images and photos stored on their iPhone, iPad, and iPod touch.
 This is handled through the Privacy settings and offers granular control over which specific third party applications are allowed to pull images from the Photos app, Camera Roll, and also whether or not they are able to save new images to the on-device storage within Photos app as well.